solomonyaw/How-to-Modernize-the-Football-and-Sports-Industry-in-Africa-Ghana-Using-Buckminster-Fuller-s-Ideas/README.md

 # How to Modernize the Football and Sports Industry in Africa(Ghana) Using Buckminster Fuller’s Ideas
 How to Modernize the Football and Sports Industry in Africa Using Buckminster Fuller’s Ideas - Written By Solomon Yaw Adeklo

-# How to Modernize the Football and Sports Industry in Africa Using Buckminster Fuller’s Ideas
 *Case Study: Ghana’s Sports Industry*

  <img src= "Cover-Image(How to Modernize the Football and Sports Industry in Africa Using Buckminster Fuller’s Ideas).png" width="450px" height="450px">